aarshi/Weather/README.md

 User can see a list of cities and on selecting a city, weather information for that city should be displayed.

+PHASE 1
+A. Look at designs.png and make screen 1
+B. All values is hardcoded

+PHASE 2
+A. Use APIs to get data and display on screen 1
+B. Implement screen 2 using API
+C. Implement pull to refresh on screen 2

 API Information

 # 1. CURRENT WEATHER